-- (2) Audits of Internal Accounts - (a) Each principal shall report in writing to the auditor of internal accounts within ten (10) days of receiving an audit report.
-The written report shall address the audit report and any discrepancies cited therein. - (b) The Superintendent may direct an audit of a school's internal accounts without prior notification.
+- (a) Each principal shall report in writing to the auditor of internal accounts within ten (10) days of receiving an audit report.
+The written report shall address the audit report and any discrepancies cited therein. - The Superintendent may direct an audit of a school's internal (b) accounts without prior notification.
 Such audits may be conducted by a School Board employee or an independent accounting firm. - (3) Non financial audits shall be conducted by persons or entities qualified to conduct audits of the program, functions, or service to be audited. - (4) Results of all audits shall be provided to the School Board for information and appropriate action consistent with law if action is required.